-The third and final phase of the new construction process is conducted when the home is substantially complete, generally around the time the builder is prepared to do a final walk-through with the home buyer.
+The third inspection of the new construction process is conducted when the home is substantially complete, generally around the time the builder is prepared to do a final walk-through with the home buyer.
 This should be done after all trades have finished their work inside your home and all appliances are installed.
-At this point we will provide you a detailed final inspection report based on the Standards of Practice established by the Texas Real Es-tate Commission (TREC)
+At this point we will provide you a detailed final inspection report based on the the Standards of Practice establishedestablished by the Texas Real Estate Commission (TREC).

 The first inspection is performed before the concrete is poured this is the last chance to inspect the overall quality of work before the concrete is poured over the excavated beams, reinforcing bars, plumbing, & post-tensioned cable system.
 We utilize our high precision ZIPLEVEL altimeter to measure foundation elevations of the surrounding form board to help ensure that the foundation will be poured closer to level.